mathewgomas-alfred/mathewgomas.io/user_manual/gamut_masks.rst

   To rotate a mask around the center point use the rotation slider in the color selector.

-If you choose to create a new mask, edit, or duplicate selected mask, the mask template documents opens as a new view (1).
+If you choose to create a new mask, edit, or duplicate selected mask, the mask template documents open as a new view (1).

 There you can create new shapes and modify the mask with standard vector tools (:ref:`vector_graphics`).
 Please note, that the mask is intended to be composed of basic vector shapes.
 Although interesting results might arise from using advanced vector drawing techniques, not all features are guaranteed to work properly (e.g. grouping, vector text, etc.).